Hyperion Cantos: Works

-Hyperion
+Hyperion (1989)

 First published in 1989, Hyperion has the structure of a frame story, similar to Geoffrey Chaucer's Canterbury Tales and Giovanni Boccaccio's Decameron.
 The story weaves the interlocking tales of a diverse group of travelers sent on a pilgrimage to the Time Tombs on Hyperion.
-The travelers have been sent by the Church of the Final Atonement, alternately known as the Shrike Church, and the Hegemony (the government of the human star systems) to make a request of the Shrike.
+The travelers have been sent by the Hegemony (the government of the human star systems), the All Thing, and the Church of the Final Atonement, alternately known as the Shrike Church, to make a request of the Shrike.
 As they progress in their journey, each of the pilgrims tells their tale.

-The Fall of Hyperion
+The Fall of Hyperion (1990)

 This book concludes the story begun in Hyperion.
 It abandons the storytelling frame structure of the first novel, and is instead presented primarily as a series of dreams by John Keats.

-Endymion
+Endymion (1996)

 The story commences 274 years after the events in the previous novel.
 Few main characters from the first two books are present in the later two.
 The main character is Raul Endymion, an ex-soldier who receives a death sentence after an unfair trial.
 He is rescued by Martin Silenus and asked to perform a series of rather extraordinarily difficult tasks.
-The main task is to rescue and protect Aenea, a messiah coming from the distant past via time travel.
+The main task is to rescue and protect the daughter of Brawne Lamia (one of the main characters of Hyperion), Aenea, a messiah coming from the time period just after the first books via time travel.
 The Catholic Church has become a dominant force in the human universe and views Aenea as a potential threat to their power.
-The group of Aenea, Endymion, and A. Bettik (an android) evades the Church's forces on several worlds, ending the story on Earth.
+The group of Aenea, Endymion, and A. Bettik (an android) evades the Church's forces on several worlds through use of the Consul's spaceship, ending the story on Earth.

-The Rise of Endymion
+The Rise of Endymion (1997)

 This final novel in the series finishes the story begun in Endymion, expanding on the themes in Endymion, as Raul and Aenea battle the Church and meet their respective destinies.